rustinphares/pdf2htmlEXwiki/Browser-Requirements.md

 ###Notes
  - [MacType](http://code.google.com/p/mactype/) might help if you are using Chrome on Windows.
- - Turn on ClearType if you are using Windows XP: (Control Panel -> Display -> Appearance -> Effects -> "Use the following method to smooth edges of screen fonts" -> ClearType)
+ - Turn on ClearType if you are using Windows